railwayapp/docs/src/docs/reference/templates.md

 ## Updatable Templates

-Every time you visit a project deployed from a template, we will check to see if the project it is based on has been updated by its maker.
+Every time you visit a project deployed from a template, we will check to see if the project it is based on has been updated by its creator.

 If it has received an upstream update, we will create a branch on the GitHub repo that was created when deploying the template, allowing for you to test it out within a PR deploy.
 If you are happy with the changes, you can merge the pull request, and we will automatically deploy it to your production environment.